cyberbotics/webots-doc/guide/controller-plugin.md

 - How to send user interface events (like mouse clicks) from the robot window to the controller program.
 - How to change the title of the robot window from the controller program.

-The HTML robot windows can communicate with controller programs written using any of the supported programming languages, i.e. C, C++, Python, Java and MATLAB.
+The HTML robot windows can communicate with controller programs written using any of the supported programming languages, i.e. C, C++, Python, Java, MATLAB and ROS.

 The e-puck, Darwin-OP and generic robot windows are still using the native robot window (see below).
 However, they will soon be ported to the HTML robot window.
 After that, the native robot window system will be progressively phased out.